symbol/symbol-docs/source/guidelines/sdk-development.rst

 **Infrastructure**

+This package includes the generated API client and DTOs.
 The HTTP requests are made following the Repository Pattern, and they return |codename| domain immutable models via the Observable Pattern.

 **Models**

 The |codename| domain models are immutable by definition, meaning that the developer cannot change their attributes.
 Instead, the developers have to create new Transactions and dispatch them to the blockchain via TransactionHTTP.

 **Services**

-Common operations that require multiple :doc:`REST API <../api>` requests are handled by services provided.
+Common operations that require combining multiple :doc:`REST API <../api>` requests.

 Reactive
 ========

-|sdk| uses ReactiveX Library intensely.
+The |sdk| uses the `ReactiveX Library <http://reactivex.io/>`_ intensely.

+The benefits of using a reactive approach are:

 * **Functional**: Developers can avoid complex stateful programs using clean input/output functions over observable streams.
 * **Less is more**: ReactiveX's operators often reduce what was once an elaborate challenge into a few lines of code.